MeKeyCool/presta-deploy/doc/tips_and_good_practices.md

 * In the default editor, modify `pick` to `edit` in the line mentioning '{commit id}'.
 * Save the file and exit.
     > :point_up: At this point, '{commit id}' is your last commit (like if you just had created) and you can easily amend it.
+* Make your changes :
+  * If you want to change previous commit, use `git commit --amend`
+  * If you want to add a new commit at this history point, use classical `git commit`
 * To end, run `git rebase --continue`

 > :point_up: More information :